cjmartin/launchcalendar.org/_posts/2025-04-29-falcon-9-starlink-12-10.md

 layout: launch
 title: "\U0001F680 Falcon 9 | \U0001F6F0 Starlink Group 12-10"
 description: >-
-  SpaceX Falcon 9 launched Starlink Group 12-10—23 Starlink satellites, including v2 Mini and 13 with Direct-to-Cell capability—from Launch Complex 39A at Kennedy Space Center.
-The mission delivered the satellites into low-Earth orbit inclined at 43 degrees, using a new Falcon 9 booster (believed to be B1094) that landed successfully on 'A Shortfall of Gravitas.'
-This was SpaceX's 50th Falcon 9 launch of the year, part of a rapid launch cadence contributing to a Starlink total surpassing 7,260 satellites in orbit.
+  SpaceX Falcon 9 launched 23 Starlink satellites—including v2 Mini and 13 with
+  direct-to-cell capability—on the Starlink Group 12-10 mission from Launch Complex 39A at Kennedy Space Center.
+This was SpaceX's second Starlink launch of the day as part of its rapid launch cadence, delivering satellites into low-Earth orbit inclined at 43 degrees to further expand the Starlink broadband constellation.
+The mission featured a new Falcon 9 booster, widely believed to be B1094, which landed safely on the droneship 'A Shortfall of Gravitas.'
+This was the 50th Falcon 9 launch of the year, and contributed to a record-setting period that included multiple launches within hours of each other.
 tags:
   - Falcon 9
   - Starlink